RDCMan: How to Manage Multiple Remote Connections in Microsoft

 • TeamViewer: TeamViewer is a widely used remote desktop software that you can use for free for personal use.
 It supports multiple operating systems, file transfer, and more.

-• InvGate Insight: Our ITAM tool is also an alternative for remote desktop access.
+• InvGate Asset Management: Our ITAM tool is also an alternative for remote desktop access.
 By integrating it with a remote connection manager, you can use to access any computer in your network.
 And the best part is that since it’s a comprehensive solution, you’ll be able to do so much more!
 It will provide you with deeper information about what’s going on with your devices, report any changes in hardware or software, let you build a CMDB, and manage your inventory.

 These are just a few examples of the many available remote connection management tools.
 Each has its own features and capabilities, so it's worth evaluating them to see which one best meets your needs.